96andrei/rts-game/README.md

 Features:
 - coordinated movement with obstacle avoidance for groups of units.
 There are 3 formations: line, rectangle and column
-- 3 unit stances: passive (does not react to attacks), defensive (will follow in a short range), offensive (will always follow)
+- multiple unit stances - passive, defensive, aggressive and follow target
 - easily customizable AI state machine based on scriptable objects
 - an extendable influence map - used as a heat map by AI.
 A high heat area is an area with a lot of enemy units.